-5.2 REPORTS SUBMISSION
+5.1 REPORTS SUBMISSION

-The students are required to submit individually one interim progress report for both courses (i.e., MECE498 and MECE499) and one progress presentation.
-The progress report in MECE498 should at least include a literature survey, multiple realistic design constraints and standards, problem definition, and design objectives.
-The progress report in MECE499 should focus on final design, compliance with the set multiple realistic design constraints, results, and discussions.
+The students are required to submit individually two interim progress reports for both courses (i.e., ELEC 498 and ELEC 499).
+The interim reports should be prepared focussing on literature survey, multiple realistic design constraints and standards, problem definition, objectives of the design and preliminary design in ELEC 498.
+The progress report 1 (PR1) should at least include literature survey, multiple realistic design constraints and standards, problem definition, objectives of the design.
+The progress report 2 (PR2) must also include the preliminary subsystem design.

+The interim reports of ELEC 499 should focus on final design, compliance with the set multiple realistic design constraints, results, and discussions.
 The interim and final reports should be submitted through BlackBoard (link will be provided by the main supervisor).
 Feedback will be provided on the progress reports.

-The final report will be graded by two internal examiners in the case of MECE498 and one internal and one external examiner in the case of MECE499.
+The final report will be graded by two internal examiners in the case of ELEC 498 and one internal and one external examiner in the case of ELEC 499.
 Feedback will be provided to the students to improve their report.
 The students will submit final corrected reports as per the specified deadlines.

-5.3 ASSESSMENT OF MECE498
+5.2 ASSESSMENT OF ELEC 498